paradise-fi/divine/doc/website/download.md

 Alternatively, you can also download [older versions] [2].
-Please note, however, that DiVinE Cluster, DiVinE Multi-Core and ProbDiVinE have been discontinued and the 3.x branch of DIVINE is no longer activaly maintained.
+Please note, however, that DiVinE Cluster, DiVinE Multi-Core and ProbDiVinE have been discontinued and the 3.x branch of DIVINE is no longer actively maintained.

 Virtual Machine Images
 ----------------------